RaspberryPiFoundation/python-curriculum/en-GB/popular-pets/index.md

   ![screenshot](images/pets-read.png)

-  The for loop will loop over the lines in the file, `splitlines()` removes the newline character from the end of the line as you don't want that.
+  The for loop will loop over the lines in the file. `splitlines()` removes the newline character from the end of the line as you don't want that.

 + Each line needs to be separated into a label and a value: